-We, the descendants of the enslaved, who endured the unimaginable and still chose to survive, make this Declaration of Freedom.
+We are the descendants of chattel slavery in the United States of America.
+Our ancestors endured the unthinkable and still chose to survive.
+In their honor, we make this Declaration of Freedom.

 This is not the origin of our freedom.